top of page

 • Non-structural plaster or stud walls: If a wall is purely decorative or will be plastered, the minimum SANS standard is around 7 MPa (solid) or 3.5 MPa (hollow).

-Always check project specifications: engineers and regulations (SANS 10400) determine the exact MPa needed.
-But as a rule of thumb, single-storey = ~7 MPa; two-storey or load-bearing = 10–14 MPa; very heavy or exposed = up to 21 MPa.
+Always check project specifications.
+Engineers and regulations (SANS 10400) determine the exact MPa needed.
+As a rule of thumb, single-storey = ~7 MPa; two-storey or load-bearing = 10–14 MPa; very heavy or exposed = up to 21 MPa.

 How and Why Bricks are Lab-Tested

 Before any brick reaches your site, it should be rigorously tested in a lab.
 For compressive strength, the standard procedure is to soak and cure sample bricks, then crush them under a hydraulic press.
-In practice, labs take (say) five bricks, fill their frogs with mortar, cure them for 7–28 days, then load each brick between steel plates until it fails.
+In practice, labs take five bricks, fill their frogs with mortar, cure them for 7–28 days, then load each brick between steel plates until it fails.
 The machine records the breaking force, and the brick’s strength (in MPa) is calculated as that load divided by the brick’s cross-sectional area.
-(For example, if a brick breaks at 10,000 N and its face area is 20,000 mm², its compressive strength is 0.5 N/mm² = 0.5 MPa.)

 Why Certified Test Results Matter More Than Marketing